DevMata/news-aggregator-v3/readme.md

 ## How to implement the Dependency Injection pattern in Typescript?

-For example, we can have this interface for define a contract about what our Databases must behave.
-Our DB class must implement this interface.
+For example, we can have this DB interface for define a contract about what our databases must behave.
+Our Database class must implement this interface.

 ```typescript
 interface DB {